Thedegreeisalie/Thedegreeisalie.github.io/homework/hw1/task6.md

 		$cp Task1/*.cpp Task6
 		$cd Task6

-This contains main.cpp, so I'll remove it and then compile
+This contains main.cpp, the small driver program for testing purposed so I'll remove it and then compile.

 		$rm main.cpp
 		$g++ -c *.cpp
 		$ar rcv mylib.a *.o
 		a - doublePrecision.o
 		a - singlePrecision.o

-This made a file mylib.a, the compiled version of these two in one.:w
+This made a file mylib.a, the compiled version of these two object files